Bayliner and Meridian Pilothouses- HISTORY AND UPDATES

 ( Please note- this was mostly all written in chronological order over MANY years -with updates written as they occurred, so it might not flow as easily if written backwards.
-Then my host for my old site crashed, and lost all the information.
-Took a LONG time to put this back together.
-Sorry that it’s not as thorough as it used to be.
-I’ve basically left out the info on the 4588′s other than the differences between them and 4788′s)
+Then my host for my old site crashed in 2011, and I lost all the information.
+It took a LONG time to put this all back together.
+Sorry that it’s not as thorough as it used to be, as I’ve basically left out all the previous info on the 4588′s, other than the differences between them and 4788′s.

 - Brunswick (company who owns Bayliner, Sea ray, Hatteras, Sealine, Maxum, Boston Whaler, Cabo, Mercruiser, plus many other boat lines AND now even Cummins diesel) discontinued the Bayliner series of Motor yachts and Pilothouse Yachts in the spring of 2002 and they were “reborn” as Meridians for the 2003 model year at a much higher price ($300k higher MSRP- $150k more for cash deals) as the year before when they were badged as Bayliner. with only very minor changes, such as the portlights on the Meridians being oval shaped.
 ALL the BIG (49′ – 58′) Meridians were built from the same molds in the same factory by the same people as the Bayliners in Washington State.
 The Meridians have higher grade fabrics, hardware, bedding, faucets, etc., than the Bayliners, but many of the standard items offered on all Bayliners were options on the Meridians.
 You will see cockpit showers in the 4788′s, but likely will not in a 04 or later 490.
 ETC.

-- Please note that not many 2002 4788′s were ever built (we were made aware of the Meridian change in 4/02, but Brunswick signed up a new Bayliner dealer as late as 5/02-big lawsuit-the dealer won on that!), 5 or 6 made it to the East Coast and of those, 2 are now in Australia.
-Not that many 03 490′s were ever built (ALL built in 2002) but I’ve never seen any with the high gloss cherry interiors .
+- Please note that not many 2002 4788′s were ever built (we were made aware of the Meridian change in 4/02, but Brunswick signed up a new Bayliner dealer as late as 5/02-big lawsuit-the dealer won on that!), 5 or 6 made it to the East Coast and of those, 2 are in Australia, & 1 in New Zealand.
+Not that many 03 490′s were ever built (although most all were built in 02) but I’ve never seen any with the high gloss cherry interiors .
 Four (4) 03′ 490′s were shipped East.
 Meridian spent their efforts constructing the higher profit margin Meridian 411′s and 459 Models.
 But of the few 490′s EVER built, only a handful (10?) made it to the East Coast (most stayed out west) which means even fewer now on the East Coast Brokerage Market.
 NONE were built after the plant closed in June 2008.
 THE LAST TWO 08 490′s ever built are both in Alaska as of 2014.

-This is VERY last Meridian 580 ever built (2008).
-She was given a HIN number of 2010.
+This is a 2010 Meridian 580 .
 She’s now in Australia.
 I sold her in Costa Rica.
 The fit and finish of this yacht was spectacular, much higher than the earlier models.
-Sure wished they had kept building them like this one!
+There were 2 other 580′s given the 2010 HIN number.